Yab Moung Cambodiais creating Records, DIY Merch, Workshops, Alternative Music & Art Community

 There is a cat family living on our rooftop above Phnom Penh, a one eyed super strong mother with her cute three kitten.
 We want to take care of them, feed them and bring them to the vet once in a while to keep them safe.

 About Yab Moung Cambodia

 Why do we want to create an Alternative Music Community in Cambodia?
 Because it does not exist, believe it.In Phnom Penh, urban development is rampant and the cost of rent is rising, leading to a spate of venue shut-downs and a deficit of music venues for non-mainstream genres.
 There are only two, yes, you heard it right – TWO in the city.
-Moreover, Cambodia has no distributors where young people can go to buy underground records, merchandise, tapes and CDs, and we could be the first one with your help!
-As the nascent Cambodian music scene takes off, we would like to take this opportunity to encourage more Cambodian teenagers to engage their creativity (be it T-shirt making, music composition, drawing, or just conversing about music), and to provide a place for touring bands to crash.
-Our aim is to link Cambodia up to the global scene and to sustain and develop the underground Khmer metal and punk music scene.
+As the nascent Cambodian music scene takes off, we would like to take this opportunity to encourage more Cambodian teenagers to engage their creativity (screen printing, music composition, drawing, or just conversing about music), and to provide a place for touring bands to crash.
 The rent is 150$ per month, plus running costs.
-We also need a bit more funding for some necessary renovations, as you can see.
-Being able to rent this space and provide for the community would be a crucial step forward for us and the alternative music scene in Cambodia.
+We also need a bit more funding for some necessary and constant maintenance.
+Being able to rent this space and provide for the community is a crucial step forward for us and the alternative music scene in Cambodia.